cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 ### Time traveling

-Each query, command and assertion, when hovered over, restores the Application or Component Under Test (right-hand side) to the state it was in when that command executed.
+Each command, when hovered over, restores the Application or Component Under Test (right-hand side) to the state it was in when that command executed.
 This allows you to **time travel** back to previous states when testing.

 <Alert type="info">